 Current MSc Positions

-The program will offer the candidate the opportunity to learn different aspects of virology, molecular biology, genome-walking techniques, and next generation sequencing.
+The program will offer the candidate the opportunity to learn different aspects of molecular and classical virology, molecular biology, reverse genetics, cell cultures, and cell viability assays.
 The ideal candidate will participate fully in all aspects of the research project, and will be a motivated and ambitious team member.
 Selection of the successful candidate is based on a combination of academic criteria, relevant interest and experience, referees’ evaluations, and an assessment of the candidate’s career goals and motivation.
+The candidate is expected to have a strong molecular biology and virology background, as assessed by completed undergraduate courses and research experience.

 The candidate must obtain stipend funding, which may be available as scholarships through the Ontario Veterinary College, or other opportunities, such as Natural Sciences and Engineering Research Council (NSERC), Ontario Graduate Scholarship (OGS), and Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) HQP scholarship.
 Please contact Donna Kangas (contact information below) for details.